 - Your injury was not apparent at the time of the accident.

 - You were a minor at the time of the accident.
 In that case, the clock begins ticking on your 18th birthday, and you have until you turn 19 to file.

+Waiting too long to act is one of the most common mistakes made after a crash.
 Our team recommends that you start the process as early as possible after the accident, so we can interview witnesses while the facts of the case remain clear to them.